 - We received many grants including $75,000 from the Department of Housing and Community Development, $70,000 from Senator Barbara Mikulski, $50,000 from the Harry and Jeanette Weinberg Foundation, and more.

 - We won the State Farm Youth Leadership for Service-Learning Excellence Award in 2007.

 - Our Director received the B-More Award in 2006 & an Open Society Institute Fellowship in 2007.

 - In 2011, we became a Promise Place, part of America's Promise Alliance, the nation's largest partnership focused on the well-being of youth.

 Making Friends and Building Partnerships

 - Andy Powell of Struever Bros.
-Eccles and Rouse acted as our pro bono general contractor, teaching us each phase of construction and helping us hire subcontractors
+Eccles and Rouse acted as our pro bono general contractor, teaching us each phase of construction and helping us hire subcontractors.

-- Developing partnerships with local colleges such as Stevenson University, Maryland Institute College of Art, and University of Maryland 's Free Law Clinic
+Partnerships with local colleges such as Stevenson University, Maryland Institute College of Art, and University of Maryland 's Free Law Clinic

 Since 2001, Youth Dreamers have written more than 84 grants – raising over $900,000 – we have served 618 youth in Baltimore City and employed 251, helped high school and middle school students earn 17,578 community service hours towards graduation, and had the pleasure of working with 520 volunteers.
 All of this and much more has led to COUNTLESS success stories of youth and adult involvement.